Fred White (sportscaster)

 Fred White (May 29, 1936 – May 15, 2013) was an American sportscaster.

-White called Kansas City Royals games for 25 years, from 1974 to 1998.
+White called Kansas City Royals games for 25 years, from 1974 to 1998, mainly as the number-two announcer alongside Denny Matthews.
 In addition, he was the voice of the Kansas State Wildcats for many years, as well as being the sports anchor at WIBW-TV in Topeka, Kansas.
 He also called events for ESPN, CBS, NBC, and TBS.

-White was born and raised in Homer, Illinois and graduated from Eastern Illinois University.
-On May 14, 2013, The Kansas City Royals announced that White was retiring after 40 years with the organization.
-He died on May 15, 2013, at the age of 76, just 2 weeks before his 77th birthday, of complications from melanoma.
+White was born and raised in Homer, Illinois, and graduated from Eastern Illinois University.
+On May 14, 2013, The Kansas City Royals announced White was retiring after 40 years with the organization.
+He died the following day, on May 15, 2013, at the age of 76, due to complications from melanoma.